jim-plus/llm-abliteration/README.md

 This repository provides a bunch of parameters to optimize.
 To get the best results, you can try the following steps:

 1. Carefully choose your prompts.
-Prompts in this repository are an illustrative example; you can use your own prompts to get better results.
+Prompts in this repository are for illustrative purposes only; curate your own prompt datasets to obtain better results.
 2. Adjust parameters.
-The script provides various parameters to control the abliteration progress.
-You can try different values to see if it helps.
+The script provides various parameters to control the abliteration process.
-3. Change the targets.
+3. Experiment with changing the targets.
 You can modify the code to abliterate other targets, as long as it won't mess up the model.
 4. If you have limited VRAM, try `--load-in-4bit` or `--load-in-8bit` to load the model in 4-bit or 8-bit precision.

 ### Full arguments